valgaze/valgaze.github.io/_posts/2015-09-17-javascript-bind.md

 ---
 published: true
-title: JavaScript Bind-- A Simple Guide for the Perplexed
+title: "JavaScript Bind-- A Simple Guide for the Perplexed"
 author: victor
-date: 2015-10-20
+date: {}
 ---

 ## Javascript bind: A guide for the perplexed